275RR-Public/LivingStream-python/README.md

 ## Troubleshooting

 - **Python Not Found or Wrong Version**:
-  - Verify Python 3.11.9 is installed and in the PATH (`python --version`).
+  - Verify Python 3.11.9 is installed and in the PATH (`python --version` in Windows Terminal).

 - **Camera Not Detected**:
+  - Close all applications.
+    - Launch the RealSense Viewer which is included in the RealSense SDK to verify if working.
+  - Check Windows privacy settings: Search "camera privacy" and enable camera access, both generally and for apps.
+    - Launch the RealSense Viewer which is included in the RealSense SDK to verify if working.
-  - Ensure the camera is connected via USB 3.1 Gen 1 or better.
+  - Ensure the camera is connected via USB 3.1 Gen 1 or better (cable and port).
-  - Check Windows privacy settings: Search "camera privacy" and enable camera access.
+  - Unplug the USB, wait a few seconds, and replug the USB.
+    - Launch the RealSense Viewer which is included in the RealSense SDK to verify if working.
+  - Try a different USB port.
+    - Launch the RealSense Viewer which is included in the RealSense SDK to verify if working.
+  - Restart Windows.
+    - Launch the RealSense Viewer which is included in the RealSense SDK to verify if working.
+  - Uninstall then reinstall the RealSense SDK.
+    - Launch the RealSense Viewer which is included in the RealSense SDK to verify if working.
+  - If there was a recent Window's update, consider "Rolling back" the update.
+    - Launch the RealSense Viewer which is included in the RealSense SDK to verify if working.

+- **RUN.bat hangs when launching**:
+  - This usually occurs when the RealSense camera is not responding
+    - See Camera Not Detected

 - **Installation Fails**:
   - Confirm internet connectivity.